 Landlord rights – what do you need to know?

 The government announced this month that, under new plans, private landlords will no longer be able to evict tenants at short notice without ‘good reason’ or fault.
 The idea is that this will protect tenants from ‘unethical’ landlords and provide security against last-minute evictions.
-It’s been described as the biggest overhaul for renters in a generation, but what does this mean for landlords?
+It’s been described as the biggest overhaul for renters in a generation, but what do no-fault evictions mean for landlords?

 What are my rights as a landlord?

-Landlords have now been promised a speedier eviction process with the use of the Section 8 process, which can be implemented when a tenant has fallen into rent arrears, has been involved in criminal or antisocial behaviour or has broken terms of the rent agreement, such as damaging the property.
+Landlords have now been promised a speedier eviction process with the use of the Section 8 process.
+This can be implemented when a tenant has fallen into rent arrears, has been involved in criminal or antisocial behaviour or has broken terms of the rent agreement, such as damaging the property.

 How will these changes benefit me as a landlord?